 Our Pre-K Academy students frequently have opportunities to share their learning with younger peers, reinforcing their knowledge and helping develop their leadership skills.

 We prepare our pre-kindergarteners for the rigors of their upcoming educational settings by enhancing their critical thinking skills in creative ways--without flash cards, "dittos", or drills.
-Our teachers inspire in their students an even deeper love of learning by challenging them to explore, think and grow in interesting new ways.
+Our teachers inspire in their students an even deeper love of learning by challenging them to explore, research, think and grow in interesting new ways.

 Children enjoy daily access to a creative arts center with a wide variety of materials from watercolors to clay.
 Music is interwoven throughout, providing exposure to elements of vocal and instrumental music.
 A yoga teacher visits the preschool monthly, and mats are always available for group practice.
 Visits from Meig's Point Nature Center and other community environmental educators are also an important part of the preschool experience.

 Developing and enhancing social-emotional competence is central to learning and working in our community.
 Peaceful negotiation, cooperation and communication are encouraged and modeled by our sensitive, caring teachers.
 Opportunities abound for children to acknowledge, understand, and navigate their feelings.